 20 Sep · 6 min read

-In other words, a PM also serves as an intermediary between team and the clients.
-Yet the planning phase doesn’t end once the tasks are assigned to the team.
-There is always a new request for change from clients as per business perspective and managing the same during the development cycle is what managers are good at.
+In other words, a PM also serves as an intermediary between the team and the clients.
+Yet the planning phase continues once the tasks are assigned to the team.
+There is always a new request for change from clients from per business perspective and managing the same during the development cycle is what managers are good at.

-Though at every stage, the project manager will outlook the development, meet client expectations and make sure the quality product is delivered on time.
+Though at every stage, the project manager will outlook the development, meet client expectations, and make sure the quality product is delivered on time.

 Let's dive into the facts to know more about choosing the appropriate one.

 In-house project management provides efficient operations in terms of onshore development.
 The In-House Manager will be available for queries at every step due to their existence on-site.
-They will share the organizational knowledge and functioning followed by their expertise.
-Also, they expedite more transparent vision, as they are linked to organization's employees and clients.
+They will share the organizational knowledge and functioning, followed by their expertise.
+Also, they expedite more transparent vision, as they are linked to the organization's employees and clients.

 Let's see how outsourced PM works best:

-"With great power, comes great responsibilities!"
+"With great power comes great responsibilities!"